protontypes/open-sustainable-technology/README.md

 - [SSMSE](https://github.com/nmfs-fish-tools/SSMSE) - R package for performing Management Strategy Evaluation using Stock Synthesis.
 - [bcfishobs](https://github.com/smnorris/bcfishobs) - Known BC Fish Observations is documented as the most current and comprehensive information source on fish presence for the province.
 - [wastd](https://github.com/dbca-wa/wastd) - Turtle strandings in Western Australian, as reported to the Department of Biodiversity, Conservation and Attractions.
+- [shadia](https://github.com/danStich/shadia) - An R package that was designed to run dam passage performance standard models for American shad and other herrings.
 - [CASAL2](https://github.com/NIWAFisheriesModelling/CASAL2) - Models can be used for a single population with a single anthropogenic event (in a fish population model this would be a single fishery), or for multiple species and populations, areas, and/or anthropogenic or exploitation methods, and including predator-prey interactions.

 ### Terrestrial Animals